cheeeeeeeeeen/RoR2-ChensMinionRetarget/README.md

 - Give a tip through Ko-fi: https://ko-fi.com/cheeeeeeeeeen

 ## Changelog

+**1.0.7**
+- Thanks to KingEnderBrine, a bad conditional bug was found.
+Mod is also updated so that it works on the latest version of the game.

 **1.0.6**
 - Fix a bug where the Obedience component exists but no target was set yet.
 This led to a Null Reference Exception.